ap752-unikent/ai-agent-evaluation-platform/README.md

 That should be it, vite will allocate a port and you can begin evaluating ai agents responses 🎉

+# Design Decisions

+LocalStorage is used to manage global state because it allows conversation history to persist across browser sessions.
+In a production environment, a backend service would handle conversation history, while React Context would be responsible for hydrating and managing the app state efficiently.

+To maintain a consistent look and feel, I rendered loading and error states as temporary agent chat messages.
+These messages are automatically removed once a response is received or a new message is sent.

+I refactored the OpenAI response handling into a reusable custom hook, keeping it decoupled from the rest of the system.
+This allows it to be easily reused in other components if needed.

+I anticipate that users will rarely want to provide their own evaluation of responses, so I designed this feature to be subtle yet easily accessible.

+I chose not to deploy this app to a hosted environment since it's a Single Page Application (SPA), which would expose the API key.
+However, I can demonstrate the deployment process in a demo if needed.

+# If I had more time

+- Implement a conversation quality summary component to provide users with insights on response effectiveness.
+- Add user-behavior-driven tests to better mimic real interaction patterns.
+- Introduce additional validation checks on user inputs for improved reliability.
+- Enable users to create new chats and manage them via a side panel for better organization.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.